 Businesses operate in an ever-changing environment, which translates to increased risks.
-By using a rolling forecast, a business can continually adapt to the changing economic and industry conditions, which helps reduce the amount of risk exposure.
+By using a rolling forecast, a business can continually adapt to changing economic and industry conditions, which helps reduce the amount of risk exposure.
 Additionally, the company can identify areas that need more attention and allocate more time and resources to them.

-When preparing annual budgets, large businesses often need to consider various variables that keep on changing every day.
+When preparing annual budgets, large businesses often need to consider a number of variables that keep on changing from day to day or month to month.
 For example, the implementation of a government policy that directly affects the business will require the company to adjust its financials to accommodate and reflect the changes.